Expatriate insurance: Personal property insurance

-It is important to check the policy schedule and understand in which way claims on a specific policy will be settled.
-Marine Insurance or marine-related insurance policies have long and complex claims procedures that are best left to experts.

-Expatriate international auto insurance
+International auto insurance

-Automobile primary liability (also known as third party liability) insurance is generally a required purchased in the country in which you are located.
-Local governments will require this in order to register your vehicle.
-Be aware that limits of coverage can be very low in some countries.
-If you are uncomfortable with the level of coverage available with third party coverage, you may wish to obtain comprehensive motor insurance.
-This type of plan can increase coverage to an appropriate level of protection.
+Automobile primary liability (also known as third party liability) insurance is generally a required purchased in the country where the expatriate is located.
+Local governments often require this in order to register a vehicle.

-Be aware when shopping for third party liability insurance that rates may vary drastically.
-Do not assume that the premium quote you receive is the standard within that country.
+Third party liability insurance rates may vary drastically.
 Shopping for competitive rates is as essential abroad as it is in the United States or Europe.

 It is very difficult to transfer auto insurance from country to country.
-No claims discount (NCD) or no claims bonus (NCB) may be transferred, however, and offer substantial discounts for expatriates worldwide.
+However, no claims discount (NCD) or no claims bonus (NCB) may be transferred, leading to substantial discounts for expatriates worldwide.

 The main types of auto (or motor) insurance available internationally are: